Snowshoe: Accessories

 Snowshoers often use trekking poles as an accessory to help them keep their balance on the snow.
 Some manufacturers have begun making special snowshoeing models of their poles, with larger baskets more like those found on ski poles (which can also be used).

-Other than that, no other special accessories are required.
-Most types of footwear can be worn with snowshoes, although hiking boots are the preferred choice among most recreational users (except racers, who prefer running shoes).
-Ski boots, however, will only work with certain snowshoes such as the MSR Denali, otherwise requiring backcountry skiers to carry other footwear for the snowshoe portion of their trip.

 If going into deep snow, snowshoers will often take along gaiters to keep snow from getting into their boots from above.
 Some manufacturers make their snowshoes with boot or toe covers to provide the same protection.

 A carrier of some type is also advisable, particularly if the trip will not take place entirely on snowshoes.
 Some backpack manufacturers have designed special packs with "daisy chains," strips of looped nylon webbing on which the shoes can be secured.
 Snowshoe manufacturers, too, have begun including carriers and tote bags for their products, if for no other reason than to prevent the often-sharp cleats on the bottom from damaging surfaces they come in contact with.

-Since snowshoeing is commonly done in cold weather, users typically prepare for it by dressing in layers and carrying the appropriate equipment.